Choosing a new mattress can be associated with opting for a new lifestyle.

 With these tests in mind, it is fair to assume that a metric of between 6 and 10 would suit the majority of sleepers who are looking for a comfortable night’s sleep.

-These tests are of course are only a guide and some people would throw scorn on the idea of a one size fits all approach.
-However, facts dictate that the majority of people prefer, and are more comfortable with the firmer medium given by their mattress.
+These tests are of course only a guide and some people would throw scorn on the idea of a one size fits all approach.
+Facts dictate however that the majority of people prefer, and are more comfortable with the firmer medium feel given by their mattress.

 Mattress Support vs Firmness

-As we have already mentioned in the above paragraphs, many people regard firmness and support as their only guide on completing a purchase.
-However, these two things are different and can have a distinct benefit or worse a huge regret.
+As we have already mentioned in the above paragraphs, many people regard firmness and support as their only guide in completing a purchase.
+These two things are different and can have a distinct benefit or worse a huge regret.

-To avoid a bad shopping experience, and worse several nights poor sleep It is important to underline the difference to alleviate any upsets.
+To avoid a bad shopping experience, and worse several nights of poor sleep, it is important to underline the difference to alleviate any upsets.

 Chart of Mattress Firmness Levels